This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links. This is at no extra cost to you.

 Step 7: The Raw Stitched Panorama

 When Lightroom is finished it will display the final stitched panorama.
-Now all you need to do is apply any raw adjustments you want to.
+Now all you need to do is apply any desired raw adjustments.

 Step 8: The Final Adjustments in Lightroom